Pinjasaur/jot/README.md

 jot [<arguments>]

 Options:
-  -h --help  Display help.
+  -h --help  Show this.
   -l --list  List notes.
   <name>     Create a note named <name>.md.
-             If you want it in a path, use slashes (e.g. foo/bar/baz).
+             You can also use slashes e.g. foo/bar to create foo/bar.md.
 ```

 ## License